qoherent/ria/README.md

 and with the invaluable support of
 [many independent contributors](https://github.com/qoherent/ria/network/dependencies).

-If you are doing reserach with RIA, please cite our [application_packager]():
+If you are doing research with RIA, please cite our project

-> Ash Beigi et al. *Radio Intelligence Apps: Driving the Creation of Intelligent Radio.* 2024. arXiv:1234.12345
+> [1] Qoherent Inc., "Radio Intelligence Apps," 2024.
+[Online].
+Available: https://github.com/qoherent/ria

 If you like what we're doing, don't forget to give the project a star! ⭐